DK8055/voice2text/README.md

 # voice2text
-It is program to convert voice to text
+It is program to convert voice to text.
-It made a temp.txt file and store what you say
+It made a temp.txt file and store what you say.
-To end this software you have to say "exit" seperately from the word e.g "this is exit" - program will write it
-"exit" - It will stop
+To end this software you have to say "exit" seperately from the word. e.g "this is exit" - program will write it while "exit" - It will stop.